 🌱 Roots of Reactivity

-Reactivity is the result of many complex factors—things like pain, fear, genetics, past trauma, unmet needs, or chronic stress.
+Reactivity is the result of many complex factors—things like pain, fear, genetics, early experiences, sociability, unmet needs, and chronic stress.

 Understanding these root causes isn’t just helpful—it’s essential.
-Because real, lasting change doesn’t start with obedience or corrections.
-It starts with knowing why your dog reacts the way they do.
+Because real, lasting change doesn’t start with obedience drills or corrections.
+It starts with understanding why your dog reacts the way they do.

-This page breaks down the most common contributors I see in reactive dogs, so you can start uncovering your dog’s story—with more clarity, and a lot less guilt.
+This page breaks down the most common contributors to reactivity, so you can begin to uncover your dog’s story—with more clarity, and a lot less shame or guilt.

-Because even if you did contribute to the problem, you didn’t know what you didn’t know.
+Even if something you did played a part, you didn’t know what you didn’t know.

 🧬 Nature vs Nurture: It's Not All in How You Raise 'Em